argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/balsam/README.md

 ## The Python API includes analytics support for utilization and throughput (6_analytics.py)
-This example will query the Hello jobs run to this point, to produce plots of utilization and throughput.
+This example will query the Hello jobs run with the tag workflow=hello_deps, to produce plots of utilization and throughput.

 ```python
 #!/usr/bin/env python